Video game controversies: Workplace concerns

 Just as with representation of women, LGBT, and minorities in video games themselves, these groups also can be marginalized within the video game development industry in Western markets.
 The industry is primarily made up of Caucasian, heterosexual males, according to 2017 industry studies, a result of the marketing of video games during the 70s and 80s.
 Experts have stressed the need to draw underrepresented groups into the industry to help developers gain broader insights for the stories and characters for video games, so that new games will appeal to the largest possible audiences.
 While the industry has had isolated cases where minorities reported mistreatment, there had not yet been a moment like the Me Too movement in other entertainment fields as of 2021.
 However, with major legal cases of sexual misconduct towards female employees at Riot Games, Ubisoft and Activision Blizzard filed from 2018 to 2021, some analysts and academics see such a watershed moment for the video game industry to be approaching.

 Video game developers are considered creative professionals and thus typically do not qualify for overtime pay.
 Larger studios, particularly those backed by Triple A publishers, will frequently set game completion deadlines, and require employees to complete their tasks by this deadline, often requires several weeks of overtime work.
 This has become known as "crunch time" within the industry.
 While infrequent periods of crunch time are tolerated, there have been several reported cases where developers have been forced into a crunch time mode for months at a time, even well before a game's set completion deadline.
 Such practices have caused developers and other groups starting in 2018 to discuss unionizing within the industry and establishing reasonable limits on crunch time and other workers' rights.

+The video game industry frequently has mass layoffs, with one third of U.S. game industry workers having been laid off in the last two years.